guerrap/use-fathom-client/README.md

 To import the `FathomRegisteredEventName` mapping, simply reference the generated `types` file.

-With this mapping imported, you can now use the `Fathom.trackRegisteredGoal<T>` type, which supports all events defined in the `.fathom.json` file.
+With this mapping imported, you can now use the `Fathom.trackRegisteredGoal<T>` type, which supports all events defined in the configuration file.

 ## Delete an event

-Keep in mind that if you need to delete an event, you should first remove it from the Fathom dashboard, then delete it from your local `.fathom.json` file and finally run `prepare-fathom`; if the event exists either locally or remotely, it will be syncronized.
+Keep in mind that if you need to delete an event, you should first remove it from the Fathom dashboard, then delete it from your local configuration file and finally run `prepare-fathom`; if the event exists either locally or remotely, it will be syncronized.